Given a vector or colors, define a contrasting color for text,

 numeric value used to adjust the effect of alpha transparency, where positive values emphasize the background color, and negative values emphasize the foreground (transparent) color.

-vector of R colors, used as a background when determining the
+vector of R colors, used as a background when determining the brightness of a semi-transparent color.
+The corresponding brightness value from the

 brightness, the result is compared the the relevant cutoff.
+By defaultgraphics::par("bg")

-plot background color, only when there is an open graphics device,
+is used to determine the default plot background color, only when there is an open graphics device, otherwise callinggraphics::par("bg")

-device, which is not desireable.
-When no graphics device is open,
+would open a graphics device, which is not desireable.
+When no graphics device is open, and whenbg=NULL

-, the default is bg="white"
+, the default isbg="white"

 additional arguments are ignored.